architect/arc.codes/src/shared/en/aws/guides-custom-dns.md

 If something goes wrong you can destroy the generated resources and re-create.

 - `npx dns nuke` destroys the certificate and CloudFront domain distributions
-- `ARC_NUKE=route53 npx dns nuke` destroys the certficate, CloudFront domain distributions, the Hosted Zone, certificate validation CNAME and Alias records
+- `ARC_NUKE=route53 npx dns nuke` destroys the certificate, CloudFront domain distributions, the Hosted Zone, certificate validation CNAME and Alias records

 > 🤷🏽‍♀️ DNS propagation can take time: have patience!